 What to Do After the Accident

 Take certain steps to obtain evidence, determine fault and file a valid personal injury claim after a pedestrian accident in Arizona.
 First, call 911 to report the accident from the scene of the crash.
 Explain your side of what happened when the police arrive but do not admit fault.
 Make sure the driver that hit you remains at the scene as well.
 Obtain his or her insurance information, contact number and full name.
 Request medical care for your injuries immediately.
 Take photographs and videos while at the scene.
 Do what you can to document the accident.
-Then, contact a pedestrian accident lawyer near you for a free consultation about how to build a claim to damages against the correct defendant(s).
+Then, contact a local pedestrian accident lawyer near you for a free consultation about how to build a claim to damages against the correct defendant(s).